-Although many fees are individually negotiated, some common fees are included on our fee schedule for your review and described further below:
+Although many fees are individually negotiated, some common fees are included on our fee schedule for your review and described further below.
+Please note that the fees described herein may not be assessed at other Firms.
+If other Firms do implement similar fees, such fees may be assessed at a lower cost to the client.